-Straddling between the Czech and German border, the park is divided, almost evenly, between the two countries, with just a slightly bigger portion of it falling on the German side (where it’s known as the Saxon Switzerland Park) and the remaining in the Czech Republic (where it’s known as Bohemian).
+Straddling between the Czech and German border, the Bohemian and Saxon Switzerland Park is divided between the two countries, with just a slightly bigger portion of it falling on the German side (where it’s known as Saxon) and the remaining in the Czech Republic (where it’s known as Bohemian).

 First Part Of The Tour: Czeching Out Bohemian National Park

-With just a little more than an hour’s drive from Prague, and some interesting debate about the modern Czech history and the recent developments, between the two other guests and our tour-guide Tony, we reached our first hiking spot at ‘Tisá Rocks’ in the Bohemian (or the Czech Republic) side of the National Park.
+With just a little more than an hour’s drive from Prague, and some interesting debate about modern Czech history and recent developments, between the two other guests and our tour guide Tony, we started our Bohemian and Saxon Switzerland Park tour.

-It was crazy how in just an hour’s drive we drove from one of the most touristy places in the entire Europe (the town of Prague) to a place that had almost no trace of life.
+It was crazy how in just an hour’s drive we drove from one of the most touristy places in Europe (the town of Prague) to a place that had no trace of life.
 But nothing prepared me for the grandeur of the sandstone mountains that arose out of the greens.

-As recently as in the 1920´s, visitors were not allowed to enter the rock area without guides, but today you can.
-But it’s still advised to visit with a guide, as the labyrinth of rocks here can sometimes be very confusing.
+As recently as in the 1920s, visitors were not allowed to enter the rock area without guides, but today you can, though it’s still advised to visit the area with a guide, as the labyrinth of rocks can sometimes be very confusing.